Key Takeaways

 - A litigation hold letter sent immediately can prevent the agency from destroying the footage.
 Families should act within days of the incident — not weeks or months.

 But footage does not preserve itself.
-Oklahoma has no statewide law mandating how long police agencies must retain body camera recordings.
+Oklahoma has no single statewide retention rule that guarantees body camera recordings will be kept long enough for a family to find them.
 Many departments set their own retention policies — often as short as 90 days for "non-evidentiary" recordings.
 If a department classifies a use-of-force incident as routine, the footage may be deleted before the family even knows it exists.
 And when families do request it, police departments frequently deny access, delay production, or claim exemptions under state law.

 This guide explains how Oklahoma families can obtain and preserve body camera footage after a police encounter — and what to do when the agency refuses to cooperate.